bjrunning/java-project-61/README.md

 * Progression - finding missing numbers in a sequence of numbers.
 * Prime - determining a prime number.

+### How to install:
+    git clone git@github.com:bjrunning/java-project-61.git
+    cd java-project-61
+    make -C app build

 ### Run:
     cd java-project-61/app
     make run-dist

+In the video, the game has been translated into Russian for clarity.
+When cloning, building the application, and then launching it, the game will be in English!

 #### "Greet"
 [![asciicast](https://asciinema.org/a/627281.svg)](https://asciinema.org/a/627281)